stevelloyd/wiringpi-racket/README.md

 ## Examples

-An inital example is provided in the examples directory; to drive the 4tronix PiDie GPIO experiments board [‎www.4tronix.co.uk/pidie/](http://www.4tronix.co.uk/pidie/).
-More to follow; there's a brief post about it [here](http://somenotes.stevelloyd.net/notes/2014/07/11/a-racket-interface-to-wiringpi/)
+An inital but now outdated example is provided in the examples directory; to drive the 4tronix PiDie GPIO experiments board.
+Newer examples to be documented eg https://twitter.com/zosho/status/712737135175008256